cajuscript/cajuscript/README.md

-# cajuscript
+# CajuScript

-Fast scripting language for the JVM, compiles to binary class, and customization supported.
+Fast scripting language for the JVM, compiles to binary class, and full customizable.